yashj-7/E-leetCodes/Distance of nearest cell having 1 - GFG/README.md

 <p>&nbsp;</p>

 <p><span style="font-size:18px"><strong>Yout Task:</strong><br>
-You don't need to read or print anything, Your task is to complete the function&nbsp;<strong>nearest()&nbsp;</strong>which takes grid as input parameter and returns&nbsp;a matrix of same dimensions where the value at index (i, j) in the resultant matrix signifies the minimum distance of 1 in the matrix from grid[i][j].</span><br>
+You don't need to read or print anything, Your task is to complete the function&nbsp;<strong>nearest()&nbsp;</strong>which takes the grid as an input parameter and returns&nbsp;a matrix of the same dimensions where the value at index (i, j) in the resultant matrix signifies the minimum distance of 1 in the matrix from grid[i][j].</span><br>
 &nbsp;</p>

 <p><span style="font-size:18px"><strong>Expected Time Complexity:&nbsp;</strong>O(n*m)<br>